 The advantage of the UVH-500 UAS is the fact that it can be operated in the areas without airfields, under severe weather conditions and during night-time, in the conditions with the high risk for the pilot.

 The piloted helicopter is modified to cargo configuration to operate in remote areas.
 The UVH-500 unmanned helicopter is able to send freight to destinations including islands, mountain areas, remote construction sites and other similar locations.
 Using the most progressive technologies developed by UAVOS, the UVH-500 is an ideal platform for fast and reliable transportation of humanitarian goods to rural areas.

 «We see lots of benefits of traditional aircraft converted into UAV.
 The converted aircraft are a cost-effective alternative to developing new UAV.
-Among other things, the CH7 helicopter we have used for conversion is aviation certified.
 The key to success in converted UVH-500 is also to be found in availability of the spare parts and basic technician training programmes», adds Aliaksei Stratsilatau.

 20 October 2020